l3nz/cli-matic/README.md

 * `:jsonfile` - a file (or URL) containing JSON, that will be decoded and returned as a Clojure structure.
 * `:yamlfile` - a file (or URL) containing YAML, that will be decoded and returned as a Clojure structure.

+You may also specify a set of allowed values in `:type`, like `:type #{:one :two}`.
+It must be a set made of keywords or strings, and the parameter will be matched to allowed values in a case-insensitive way.
+Keywords do not need (but are allowed) a trailing colon.
+Sets print their allowed values on help and, on mismatches, suggest possible correct values.

 For all options, you can then add: